vCloud Availability 3.0.1 | 23 MAY 2019 | Build 13737106

 This release of vCloud Availability 3.0.1 includes a number of resolved issues and provides the following new capabilities:

 Restricting administrative sessions from the Internet

 By default, administrative sessions to dedicated vCloud Availability appliances are restricted, based on the source IP address of the client.
 Combined Appliances operate as in the previous release.
-For more information, see Managing the Public Administrative Access to VMware vCloud Availability.
+For more information, see Managing Public Administrative Access to vCloud Availability.

 An interactive installation checklist